 The Y wants to ensure all kids awaken their imaginations through healthy eating habits and physical activity.
 Because when a child is happy, healthy, motivated and excited something amazing is inevitably going to result.
 As children grow and reach their true potential, they can accomplish great things.

 Start building health habits with your family now!
-Try out these tips and come see us at Healthy Kids Day!

 1. High Five the Fruits and Veggies